Spotify not playing offline. I just bought the Spotify Duo plan recently and i cant play any song on my phone when im offline.

 Part 1.
-Why Is My Downloaded Music Not Playing on Spotify
+Why Are My Downloaded Spotify Songs Not Playing?

-It is annoying about Spotify songs downloaded but not playing.
-If you encounter Spotify downloaded songs not playing offline iPhone/Android, don’t panic, let’s analyze the possible reasons first.
+It is annoying that Spotify downloaded songs not playing.
+If you encounter Spotify downloaded songs not playing offline on iPhone/Android, don’t panic, let’s analyze the possible reasons first.

 1. Spotify Account Status